infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/android_accessibility_guidelines.md

 - Elements in the collection

-When working with collections, it is very important that provided labels are unique for each item.
+When working with collections, it is very important that provided labels **are unique for each item**.
 That way, the system accessibility services can refer to exactly one specific item when announcing the label.

-This will help users to get general idea when they've cycled through the complete UI.
+This will help users to get general idea when they've cycled through the complete UI of your app.

 In particular, you should provide additional text or contextual information in elements within reused layouts, such as RecyclerView or ListView objects, so that each child element is uniquely identified.